pdzjtechnagy/RustyPing/README.md

 ## ⚡ Quick Start (Portable One-Liners)
 Run the latest version of RustyPing instantly without installation.

+If you're on Windows, just open up powershell as an administrator and past the following in.

 **Windows (PowerShell):**
 ```powershell
 iwr -useb https://raw.githubusercontent.com/pdzjtechnagy/RustyPing/main/run_portable.ps1 | iex